girover/laravel-family-tree-builder/README.md

     ]
 );
 ```
-After creating the tree, now you can start to add as many node as you like.
+After creating the tree, you can start to add as many node as you like.
 Let's start adding the First node (Root) to the tree.
 ```php
     $data = ['name'=>'root', 'birth_date'=>'2000-01-01'];